moneytree/mt-link-javascript-sdk/docs/README.md

 // Start onboarding flow for a new user
 // After the user completes onboarding this redirects with an authorization code
-// If a Monetyree user with this email already exists this prompts the user to login & grant consent (similar to authorize) mtLinkSdk.onboard({ email: 'user@test.com'});
+// If a Monetyree user with this email already exists this prompts the user to login & grant consent (similar to authorize) mtLinkSdk.onboard({ email: 'user@test.com' });
 // after redirect from moneytree back to your app's redirectUri const token = mtLinkSdk.exchangeToken();
 ```

-You can also use the [onboardUrl](/types/classes/MtLinkSdk.html#onboardUrl ':ignore') method to generate the onboard url without opening it immetiately.
+You can also use the [onboardUrl](types/classes/MtLinkSdk.html#onboardUrl ':ignore') method to generate the onboard url without opening it immediately.

 ### Logout